Bluetick Coonhound dog breed

 About the Bluetick Coonhound

-The Bluetick Coonhound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bluetick Coonhound is best matched with experienced owners.
+The Bluetick Coonhound is a large hound dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bluetick Coonhound is best matched with experienced owners.
 Typically standing 23 to 30 inches tall at the shoulder and weighing 45 to 100 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Bluetick Coonhound brings a distinct combination of traits that sets it apart.
 The Bluetick Coonhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bluetick Coonhound loves being close to its people and forms strong bonds with every member of the household.